Graduate Application Mentorship Program (GradAMP)

 Application Instructions

 GradAMP currently holds applications for student mentors and mentees through a google form.
 We kindly ask that students fill out the form completely.
 Students will provide general information about their area of study and graduate programs application interest.
-We hope to have student matches no later than November; however, please keep in mind that we may not accept students if we cannot find a match in time for the student to submit their graduate program application.
+We hope to have student matches no later than the end of October; however, please keep in mind that we may not accept students if we cannot find a match in time for the student to submit their graduate program application.

 Eligibility and Selection